Still feeling nervous about starting your own business? Here are general things you should (or already do) know about the startup scene:

-- The development cycle of a Minimum Viable Product (MVP – in simpler words, something close to a prototype) may be of up to three years.
-You should add a few more years for the transition to a cyclical business model to see why a company may be called startup even after 10 years since founding.
+1. The development cycle of a Minimum Viable Product (MVP – in simpler words, something close to a prototype) may take up to three years.
+You should add a few more years for the transition to a cyclical business model – and that should tell you why some companies are called startups even 10 years after launch.

-- “I have 10 years of experience in corporations, I can always start work as an entrepreneur”.
+6. “I have 10 years of experience in corporations.
+I can always start work as an entrepreneur.”
 Yes, but do not forget what human resources specialists say: the qualities of the business innovators are mostly different from the ones of a successful manager in a big company.
-The latter has to be conservative and precise considering the hierarchy of the company itself, whereas the former needs vision, leadership and the ability to take risks.
+The latter has to be conservative and precise considering the hierarchy of the company itself, whereas the former needs vision, leadership, and the ability to take risks.
 Thoroughly knowing a market is, in principle, the main asset of a founder.
 However, to this, you should add the qualities of an entrepreneur.

 7. Do you think that a startup is a solitary battle that you will have to fight for a long time?
 This is not at all the case.
 Go out there.
 Network.
 Find partners.
 Find mentors.
 Bring in a co-founder that lives and breathes your idea.
 And, if you do bring in an investor, make sure they also pledge some of their time and experience, on top of their money.
 At the end of the day, they will profit from your success too!